DantSu/php-image-editor/docs/api/classes/DantSu/PHPImageEditor/Image.md

 ---
-> Automatically generated from source code comments on 2021-09-07 using [phpDocumentor](http://www.phpdoc.org/) and [dmarkic/phpdoc3-template-md](https://github.com/dmarkic/phpdoc3-template-md)
+> Automatically generated from source code comments on 2021-09-08 using [phpDocumentor](http://www.phpdoc.org/)